kammitama5/kammitama5.github.io/_posts/2017-5-23-Tuesday-May-23rd.md

   and in what order.
 I think that languages such as Racket, Lisp and Clojure are particularly helpful when thinking about this sort of stuff.

+## LaTeX as a language

+- Interestingly, the book talks about [TeX](https://en.wikipedia.org/wiki/TeX), as made by Knuth.
+  It's interesting because I really like LaTeX, but I've never thought of it that way before.
+  But it makes sense; you're giving the compiler clues, such as 'math mode' vs normal mode, such as the backslash or dollar sign, so that it knows how to process your inputs.
+  Does your language interpret whitespace, and how?
+  Very interesting!
+  Knuth actually wrote TeX in [PASCAL](http://www.literateprogramming.com/knuthweb.pdf).

 ## Got into

 - Officially doing Advanced C++ for Fall.
 It's the class I should have taken before